Lone Worker Alarm and Man Down for two way radio systems

 The radio will emit an audio beacon which allows the person/team searching to locate the injured worker (GPS can also support this method).
 Some radios with a man down function can also activate an ‘open mic’ mode allowing the other users to hear what is happening in the surroundings.

-Alarm and lone worker video.
+Watch lone worker video.

-Lone worker and man-down features.
+Lone worker and man-down

 - Emergency Button – Pressing the emergency button causes the radio to enter emergency state & request support

 - Pre-warning alert (Allows the worker to minimise false alarms)